Sparse Pseudo-input Local Kriging for Large Spatial Datasets with Exogenous Variables: Introduction

+As the dimension of the data domain increases, handling the boundary conditions of SPLK becomes more computationally expensive due to the expansion of the boundary spaces.
+Therefore, we suggest applying SPLK to spatial datasets with a moderate number of exogenous variables.
+However, we note that the methodology is general and can be efficiently applied to any large dataset (on the order of hundreds of thousand of data points) with a small number of input variables (say ten or fewer).
+Our numerical studies demonstrate that SPLK outperforms, or performs as well as, the competing algorithms in terms of computation time or accuracy on two and three-dimensional spatial data, higher-dimensional spatial data with exogenous variables, and a nine-dimensional non-spatial data.

-The remainder of the paper is organized as follows.
-Section~\ref{sec_GP} briefly introduces GP regression, along with SPGP and DDM.
-Section~\ref{sec_SPLK} presents the proposed method.
-Section~\ref{sec_results} compares the proposed method with competing algorithms.
+The remainder of this paper is organized as follows.
+Section~\ref{sec_GP} introduces GPR, and a few approximation techniques that are relevant to this paper.
+Section~\ref{sec_SPLK} explains the proposed method including domain partitioning, training local models subject to boundary conditions, and choosing directions of cuts.
+Section~\ref{sec_results} compares the proposed method to commonly used algorithms.
 Section~\ref{sec_summary} concludes the paper and suggests future research.
+The supplemental material includes proof of all theorems and other technical details and analyses related to the proposed approach.